 Keirsten Brager is a security technology lead at a Fortune 500 power utility company and was recently named one of

-Dark Reading's top women in security who are quietly changing the game.
+Dark Reading's top women in security who is quietly changing the game.

-Secure The Infosec Bag: Six-Figure Career Guide for Women in Security.
+Secure the Infosec Bag: Six-Figure Career Guide for Women in Security.
 Keirsten produced this digital book to help newbies strategically plan their careers.
-The book was also written to help established professionals diversify their income, fire their bosses if they are in a toxic environment, and provide guidance on taking their careers to the next level.
+The book was also written to help established professionals diversify their income, fire their bosses if they are in a toxic environment, and guide on taking their careers to the next level.